kuhumcst/pedestal-sp/README.md

 Once authenticated, the IdP response and its assertions are stored in an in-memory Ring session store with a limited TTL.
 The session store and other Ring session-related parameters can be customised via the `:session` key of the config map.
 Refer to `ring.middleware.session/wrap-session` for the available configuration options.

 ### Route authorisation
-Two route-level authorisation helper functions - `chain` and `permit-request?` - can be found in the `dk.cst.pedestal.sp.interceptors` namespace (aliased as `sp.ic` in the examples below).
+Two route-level authorisation helper functions—`chain` and `permit-request?`—can be found in the `dk.cst.pedestal.sp.interceptors` namespace (aliased as `sp.ic` in the examples below).
 The `sp.ic/chain` function can be used to build an interceptor chain to restrict a route, e.g.

 ```clojure
 ["/some/route" (conj (sp.ic/chain conf :authenticated) `protected-page)]